Maryland Layoffs — February 2024

 |---|---|---|---|---|

-The most significant filing came from Daifuku Services America Corporation at its Baltimore facility, reporting 67 affected workers.
-District Photo, Inc followed with 64 workers.
+The biggest impact was at Daifuku Services America at its Baltimore facility, reporting 67 affected workers.
+District Photo followed with 64 workers.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.